Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 The main problem is that, in Imperio, Rowling has tossed us all a plot device bone which wasn’t properly realized in canon to begin with, so of course we can’t come to any kind of a consensus about it.
 Rowling isn’t a bit clear on how it works and she is internally inconsistent with how it is depicted.
 Nor does she explain how it is distinguished from any of the other forms of “mind control” that she has handed us.
 Because she’s handed us more than one.

 We never actually heard of Imperio, by name, before GoF and in that book we are given three supposed demonstrations, or reports, of this curse in action and even there they simply do not add up.
 They especially do not add up to what she had already shown us, and masterfully shown us, of the operation of a similar, but perhaps subtly different form of mind control all the way back back in PS/SS in the “possession” of Professor Quirrell.
-Or whatever variant of this skill was used in CoS in the possession of Ginny Weasley (which we learned of only from report, since we never actually saw it).
+Or whatever variant of this skill was used in CoS in the possession of Ginny Weasley (which we learned of only from report, since we never actually saw it in action).

 In fact we are left unclear as to whether Inperius is, or is not, a form of curse-induced possession.
 Although it certainly appears to behave like that at first glance.
 The matter was not clarified in the course of DHs, either.
 The subject only became even more confused.